Our primary responsibility is to the students, faculty, and staff of East Central University. The following ideals guide our daily practice:

-- Environment: We provide a learning environment that is conducive to study and research through our collection and virtual and physical spaces.
+- Environment: We provide a learning environment that is conducive to study and research through our collection, as well as our virtual and physical spaces.

 - Confidentiality: We maintain patron confidentiality in all records and communications.
 We provide patron information to third parties only when compelled to do so by law.

-If you receive service that is not representative of these ideals, please let us know by submitting the “Suggest Improvements” web form or contacting the Library Director at (580) 559-5564.
+If you receive service that is not representative of these ideals, please let us know by submitting the Contact Form or contacting the Library Director at (580) 559-5564.

 Linscheid Library abides by the policies of East Central University.
 Please refer to these policies and handbooks for more information: